vd Brink Home Automations

 Open your Home Assistant instance and show your template developer tools.

-Now you’re here:
+Now you are here:

 Template debug tool